Analysis | Elliott and Sempra Declare Truce But No Treaty Yet

 Back in June, Elliott launched a public effort criticizing Sempra as an undervalued conglomerate that needed to overhaul its strategy and management.
 With customary tact, the activist’s slide deck turned Sempra’s own logo against it.
 Since then, the company has acceded to some of Elliott’s demands, such as putting its U.S. renewable-energy assets on the block.
 But on other fronts, particularly divesting South American utility assets and the Cameron liquefied-natural-gas business, Sempra has shown less interest.

 Which is why Tuesday’s agreement looks more like a way-station than a final destination.
-Sempra will cooperate in getting two Elliott nominees onto its board.
+Sempra will cooperate in getting two new independent directors onto its board.
 That isn’t the six Elliott originally wanted, and two out of 16 directors doesn’t sound like much.

 Elliott’s announcement in June reversed a decline in Sempra’s valuation relative to the sector, which may also create some pressure for action.

-Note: Correction: This piece has been updated to more precisely characterize the new board nominees.